SuzanoVini/BMI-calcutator/README.md

 ## Why?

-This project is part os my pernonal portifolio, i'm a begginer program developer and i intend to study in Kwantlen Polytechnic University in Canada, so i'll be happy if you could provide me any feedback about thhe project, code structure or anything that you can report that could make me a better developer!
+This project is part os my pernonal portifolio, i'm a begginer program developer and i intend to study at Kwantlen Polytechnic University in Canada, so i'll be happy if you could provide me any feedback about thhe project, code structure or anything that you can report that could make me a better developer!

 Email-me: viniciusgomesrs@hotmail.com